 If your team has been feeling the time crunch regarding media planning, you’re not alone.
 US advertisers have reported that their average media planning time has drastically decreased to 2.3 months from a pre-COVID average of 4.2 months.
 This means that advertisers must remain flexible when it comes to their media planning and even more agile when it comes to planning and producing creative.
 Having a short turnaround time can mean that paid social teams need to be scrappy and do more with less.

 Having a full-funnel, multi-channel approach to your digital marketing strategy has never been more important.
 As more shoppers move online and compare products and prices, your brand should follow suit to be everywhere your target demographic is.
 Speak to your audience in a way that feels native to the channel you’re advertising on, and customize the messaging to fit with where they are on the customer journey.

 Customer retention should be a key focus this season, as brand loyalty is not guaranteed.
-Consumers are switching brands at a rate that hasn’t been seen before.
 If done right, this can also be an opportunity for brand growth.
 Top and mid-funnel objectives should be leveraged to reach new potential customers, capture their interest while they are researching, and educate them about your offerings.
 To do “more with less”, use pixel data and remarket to those users who have visited or performed specific actions on site.

 To retarget users with more intent, product sets can be created in Facebook Catalog Manager for the purpose of Dynamic Product Ads.
-Users who browsed through specific site content can then be served ads with similar or like-products.
+Users browsing specific site content can then be served ads with similar or similar products.

 Finally, to maximize success this holiday season, optimize the shopping experience for mobile users to be as frictionless and consistent as possible.
 Mobile shopping is on the rise and is predicted to account for 42% of all online sales this year.
 Capitalize on this opportunity with your paid social campaigns, as shoppers are more likely to discover a new brand or product while browsing their social feeds.